A Three Day Singapore Itinerary for First-Time Visitors

 Image credit: Simon_sees

 Singapore is fairly easy to navigate, even for first-time visitors.
 Signs are everywhere, and if ever you’ll get lost, you could always ask the locals for directions.
-Most of them, if not all, are proficient in English so no language barrier at all!
+English is widely used, although Singapore’s multilingual character means you will also hear Mandarin, Malay, Tamil and many other languages.
 However, it pays to do a little research to save you time and effort in asking for directions.

 Familiarise yourself with these common modes of transportation in Singapore: